Shahad24/AICITY2022_Track3_Team95/README.md

   ```bash
   python yolov5/driver_tracking.py --vid_path 'specify videos path based on the workspace'  --out_file 'specify the path of output videos based on the workspace'
   ```
-  the videos path directory should be as following structure:
+  the videos path directory should be as the following structure:
   - vid_path
     - Video_1.mp4
     - Video_2.mp4